learn-co-curriculum/curriculum-team/style_guide.md

 ### Terminal, console, etc.

-Given our subject matter we have to be careful not to conflate `bash`, `shell`, `command line`, `command promnpt`.
-Here are tips:
+Given our subject matter we have to be careful not to conflate `bash`, `shell`, `command line`, `command prompt`.
+It's important to be clear on which layer of abstracting you're working with, where.
+The general preferred nouns should be `terminal` and `shell`.
+Here are tips for sensing the boundary:

 * All students should be pointed to the `terminal`.
-Pretty safe
+Pretty safe.
+This means the terminal emulation program, i.e. the thing that handles raw input and output and painting a screen. **NOTE** it does not process the input for semantic meaning. `ls` is handled by the **shell** not the **terminal**.
+You _can_ type `ls` into the termainal though.
+* `the shell` takes input, thinks, prints things out.
+Pretty safe.
+Use this when you're trying to talk about the OS level mechanics.
+The shell doesn't paint the screen.
 * `Terminal` is a command used only by Mac users.
 Not safe
 * `console`s exist in Chrome and in an XTerm.
 Not safe.
 * `bash` is a specific shell.
 Probably not safe.
-* `the shell` takes input, thinks, prints things out.
-Pretty safe
 * The command prompt is the thing set by `PS1`, might be safe to orient by, but it doesn't process data, etc.
 * The command-line...roughly the same as shell, but it's really a style of